The true dimensional effect of the thickness of a coating layer (plating or painting) on a fastener is much larger than most people think.

-Take a M6-6g bolt (1mm pitch) and a M6-6H nut (1mm pitch) for example.
+Take a M6-6g bolt (1mm pitch) and a M6-6H nut (1mm pitch) fitting situation for example.

-Let us check ISO 965-1 on tolerance and deviation of 6g/6H first.
+Seetable below to check ISO 965-1 on tolerance and deviation of 6g/6H first.

 |Grade 6 Tolerance||Fundamental Deviation|